Vendors are central to the life and viability of a farmers market. At the same time, conflicts involving vendors are a real possibility. For example:

 Two of the most significant legal claims a vendor could bring against a market are discrimination and wrongful eviction.
 These are not common legal problems for markets, but they are worthwhile issues for market owners and managers to understand.

 Private businesses and nonprofits are given a wide berth to develop their enterprise in the manner they see fit.
-However, businesses and nonprofits are not allowed to discriminate against specific protected classes, which includes making decisions on the basis of race, gender, and other prohibited factors.
-Lists of specific protected classes vary from state to state.
-Making decisions based on these characteristics is a potential discrimination problem.
+However, businesses and nonprofits are not allowed to discriminate against specific protected classes in many circumstances.
+Making decisions on the basis of race, disability, and other prohibited factors, which vary from state to state, is a potential discrimination problem.
 Making solid business choices based on other factors is not discrimination.

 Vendor management may not be about avoiding lawsuits so much as promoting peace of mind, smooth operations, and a good reputation for the market.
 Farmers markets have many ways to manage these risks.
 Insurance, governance, recordkeeping, and rules and procedures each have a role to play in keeping vendor management problems to a minimum.

 Strong rules and procedures are perhaps the most important risk management tool when it comes to vendor relationship management.
 They create predictability and accountability, both of which minimize the chance of conflict and the chance that any conflict will escalate into a legal matter.
 For example, developing procedures and processes around dispute resolution can minimize conflict.
 Farmers markets can also prohibit discrimination in their market rules, and they can prohibit discrimination based on characteristics that may or may not be legally protected in their state, including race, color, religion, national origin, disability, age, sex, sexual orientation, gender identity, pregnancy, marital status, military status, and veteran status.

 Overall, three key best practices will help farmers market businesses and organizations make the most of vendor relationship management through rules and procedures: transparency, consistency, and discretion.